-BIND 9.9.11 44 port_list
+A non-negative real number that can be specified to the nearest one hundredth.
+Up to five digits can be specified before a decimal point, and up to two digits after, so the maximum value is 99999.99.
+Acceptable values might be further limited by the context in which it is used.

+ip6_addr

+ip addr

+ip_port

+ip_prefix

+key_id

+key_list

+number

+fixedpoint

-A list of an ip_port or a port range.
+A quoted string which will be used as a pathname, such as zones/master/my.test.domain. path name A list of an ip_port or a port range.
 A port range is specified in the form of range followed by two ip_ports, port_low and port_high, which represents port numbers from port_low through port_high, inclusive. port_low must not be larger than port_high.
-For example, range 1024 65535 represents ports from 1024 through 65535.
+For example, range port_list 1024 65535 represents ports from 1024 through 65535.
 In either case an asterisk ('') character is not allowed as a valid ip_port.

-A 64-bit unsigned integer, or the keywords unlimited or default.

-Integers may take values 0 <= value <=

-18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
+A 64-bit unsigned integer, or the keywords unlimited or Integers may take values 0 <= value <= 18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
 In most cases, setting a value to 0 does not literally mean zero; it means "undefined" or "as big as possible", depending on the context.
-See the explanations of particular parameters that use size_spec for details on how they interpret its use.

-Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively.

-unlimited generally means "as big as possible", though in certain contexts, (including max-cache-size), it may mean the largest possible 32-bit unsigned integer (0xffffffff); this distinction can be important when dealing with larger quantities. unlimited is usually the best way to safely set a very large number.

-default uses the limit that was in force when the server was started.

-Either yes or no. The words true and false are also accepted, as are the numbers 1 and 0.

-One of yes, no, notify, notify-passive, refresh or passive.
-When used in a zone, notify-passive, refresh, and passive are restricted to slave and stub zones.
+See the explanations of particular parameters that use size spec for details on how they interpret its use.
+Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g size_spec for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively. unlimited generally means "as big as possible", though in certain contexts, (including max-cache-size), it may mean the largest possible 32-bit unsigned integer (0xfffffff); this distinction can be important when dealing with larger quantities. unlimited is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started.
+Either yes or no. The words true and false are also accepted, as are the numbers 1 and 0. yes_or_no One of yes, no, notify, notify-passive, refresh or passive.
+When used in a zone, notify-passive, dialup_option refresh, and passive are restricted to slave and stub

-size_spec

-yes_or_no

-dialup_option